ccie7599/End-to-End-Events/README.md

 [stamped.js] - nodejs function that taps event stream to add metrics and metadata to the event, and taps acknowledgement stream to calculate RTT latency for metrics publishing.

+[events.html](events.html) - demo web application showing event feed with latency meaurements, and realtime state table and RTT latency of all connected users, and their shared location on a map.